GazalNeb/calculator-project/README.md

 5. Percentage (%)
 6. Change sign of either value from negative to positive (or vice-versa) (+/-)

-If an operator is added while another operator exists on the display-bar, the calculator performs the existing operation first.
+If an operator is added while another exists on the display-bar, the existing operation is performed first.

-The C button clears all the values in the display-bar.
+The CA button clears all the values in the display-bar, and C1 button removes one digit at a time.